...

-Advanced Reviews are part of the Evidence Synthesis umbrella.
-Evidence Synthesis is a group of research methodologies, primarily focused on the analysis of secondary data and marked by the principles of transparency, reproducibility, and reduction of bias.
+Advanced Review is a term used by UNL Libraries to categorize review methods that are conducted systematically and are part of the Evidence Synthesis umbrella of research methods.
+Evidence Synthesis is a group of methods primarily focused on the analysis of secondary data and marked by the principles of transparency, reproducibility, replicability, and bias reduction.
 At its most basic level, evidence synthesis is just what it sounds like, a synthesis of the existing evidence on a topic.
-Many different research methodologies fall under this umbrella, including a cluster we are referring to as Advanced Reviews.
+Many different research methods fall under this umbrella including full Advanced Reviews, like systematic reviews and scoping reviews, as well as many methods for data synthesis that fall outside of our particular scope.
+See more in the graphic below.

-In the literature and across disciplines, 'evidence synthesis' and 'systematic review' are often used interchangeably.
-Please refer to the Systematic Reviews tab for more precise definitions of these reviews.
+In the literature and across disciplines, 'evidence synthesis' and 'systematic review' are sometimes used interchangeably.
+However, for greater clarity and precision, we use the term systematic review to mean a specific type of evidence synthesis review that follows set standards and guidelines.
+Please refer to our Systematic Reviews guide for more information on this type of review.

 Advanced reviews fall within a broader category of evidence synthesis.
-Evidence synthesis includes advanced review frameworks, like systematic reviews, scoping reviews, and qualitative evidence syntheses, and individual synthesis methods that can be used within these frameworks, like meta-analyses, content analyses, meta-aggregations, meta-syntheses, meta-narratives, concept analyses, thematic syntheses, and meta-ethnographies.
+Evidence synthesis includes advanced review frameworks, like systematic reviews, scoping reviews, and qualitative evidence syntheses, and individual synthesis methods that can be used within these frameworks.
+These include quantitative synthesis methods including meta-analyses and content analyses, and qualitative synthesis methods, including meta-aggregations, meta-syntheses, meta-narratives, concept analyses, thematic syntheses, and meta-ethnographies.

 View and download full size image (PDF)